Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/starter.md

 Submit a gist link below.
 For this submission we'd like you to:
 1. Follow [GitHub's creating gists documentation](https://docs.github.com/en/github/writing-on-github/creating-gists) to create a **Public** gist.
 2. Add a Hello World Application to the gist file
-3. Submit a link to your gist
+3. Submit a link to your gist below

 ##### !end-question